 “This recognition is so richly deserved,” said Chris Hale, Military Friendly® co-founder, CEO and a Navy veteran.
 “She’s done so much for the veteran community in Pittsburgh and beyond, from building the military program at PNC to her leadership role with Guardian Angels Medical Service Dogs.
 Congratulations Chris!”

-Phillips, who serves as Chief Administrative Officer for Guardian Angels Medical Service Dogs, was chosen from among six outstanding veterans through public voting online.
+Phillips, who served as Chief Administrative Officer for Guardian Angels Medical Service Dogs, was chosen from among six outstanding veterans through public voting online.
 Guardian Angels Medical Service Dogs breeds, raises and trains service dogs for veterans in danger of suicide.
 Her story will be published in the April issue of G.I.
 Jobs magazine, distributed free to transitioning service members and veterans worldwide.